LW83/Project-5-EverWear/README.md

 __Colors__

-- The color scheme adopted for the site is tied to the core colour of the Company logo which is dark grey (Hex #575656).
-Grey is considered a good representation of neutrality and balance which wasin keeping with the company’s desire to treat all things equally.
+- The color scheme adopted for the site is tied to the core colour of the company logo which is dark grey (Hex #575656).
+Grey is considered a good representation of neutrality and balance which was in-keeping with the company’s desire to treat all things equally.
 In addition, grey tied in with the company’s fusion of the urban and outdoors with grey being reflective of streetscapes and buildings in an urban setting but also stone and rock in a more outdoor environment.
 This color also allows good contrast on the site for accessibility.
 - Secondary colors are black, white, EverWear Sand (Hex #daccb5), EverWear Green (Hex #00442a), EverWear Navy (Hex #101f45) and EverWear Blue (Hex #0067b2).
 These are the color options for which products are available and tie in with the background imagery used in the site.
 These colours again are representative of natural hues and shades whilst still being bold and impactful.

 __Fonts__